oneilsh/opaiui/SUGGESTED_QUESTIONS_FEATURE.md

   - The pills disappear immediately (smooth UX - no jarring re-renders)
   - The question is submitted as a regular user message
   - That question won't appear in the list again
+- **Auto-hide after first interaction** (optional):
+  - Set `hide_suggested_questions_after_first_interaction=True` to automatically hide questions after the user's first message
+  - Perfect for onboarding-only use cases
+  - User can still manually toggle them back on via Settings
-- The "Clear Chat" button resets the suggested questions to their initial state
+- The "Clear Chat" button resets everything to initial state:
+  - Resets asked questions
+  - Resets first interaction flag
+  - Re-shows questions if they were auto-hidden
-- Suggested questions are preserved when sharing sessions
+- Suggested questions state is preserved when sharing sessions
 - A "Show suggested questions" toggle appears in Settings if the feature is enabled:
   - Defaults to showing questions (checked)
-  - When unchecked, hides all suggested questions from view
+  - Automatically unchecked after first interaction if `hide_suggested_questions_after_first_interaction=True`
+  - User can manually toggle to show/hide at any time
   - Setting is preserved when sharing sessions

 ## UI Layout